webmasterkai/wayoffthegrid/docs/floatplan/210821_PT-PDL_PT-CAS.md

 Kai, Emily, and Reverie are sailing from the Azores to mainland Portugal.
 We will most likely be stoping to anchor outside a town called Cascais.
 It's just outside the capital Lisbon.
 There's an easy train into the big city.

 The weather outlook for our roughly one-week passage from the Azores to the Lisbon area is light winds.
 We will be motoring most of the way.
-Since we're motoring we'll basically point to the destination and head just north of east.
-We might drift slightly north (39N) towards the middle of the passage.

 We are departing at the same time as our friends on [Sargo](https://docs.google.com/document/d/1wn6Uj1R5-jnejQhPvTnCNHbyFAF5VMI1dftjm7RNim4).

 * **Position & Updates:** https://www.sailingthebakery.com/location
 * **Vessel details here:** https://www.wayoffthegrid.com/